 Ask yourself these questions before considering moving forward with any of your options:

 Business owners put their businesses up for sale for various reasons.
 Many sell for the right reasons, like retirement or moving on to another venture.
 Others, however, sell for the wrong reasons.
 Revenue may have recently started to decline with no solution in sight.
 Customers may have lost interest in the products, or the location may have failed to attract customers.
 It’s also possible that the business cannot afford to fix its latest issue while maintaining operations.

 In sum, you should not consider an option if you don’t know precisely why the business owner has chosen to sell.
 Sometimes, the only way to obtain this information is to ask the right questions.
 Thus, it would help if you asked the seller about any problems they’ve encountered and how the business performed shortly before going up for sale.

 Even if you feel that the seller has divulged enough information, you should still speak to employees, longtime customers, fellow local business owners, etc. This collection of perspectives will ultimately determine the accuracy of the seller’s answers.
 After all, sellers are naturally biased since their goal is to convince you to take their offer.

 What Will it Cost to Make the Business Successful?

 The “cost” in this question refers to money, time, and energy.
-When examining your options, think about what kind of changes you’d have to make to achieve success and how much those changes would cost.
+When examining your options, think about what kind of changes you’d make to achieve success and how much those changes would cost.
 In other words, envision the business you wish to create and consider what it’s going to take to turn the current situation more into one that aligns with your vision.